Proven-Paradox/shaper-system/Handbook.md

 Cost: 15 MP
 Cooldown: 10 rounds
 Effect: The target ally recovers from being unconscious and regains half of their HP.
 They wake up [Prone](#prone), and the Injury they sustained when they were knocked out remains.
 Description: Rousing and partially healing an ally who has been knocked out.
-This could represent a very powerful healing spell, jabbing the target an adrenaline syringe to get the back up, or similar effects.
+This could represent a very powerful healing spell, jabbing the target with an adrenaline syringe to get them back up, or similar effects.
 If appropriate to the setting, this might also represent a resurrection spell or effect.

 #### Pin Down
 Attack [Status]